Explanation of jargon and technical terms

 Dictionary

-In the context of mapping, dictionaries are a common pattern for deciding the class of an entity depending on the values in a database column.
-The support built into Ontopic Studio for this pattern simplifies the use of the pattern reducing mistypings and misalignments between values and classes.
+In the context of mapping, dictionaries are a common pattern for deciding the class of an entity based on the values in a database column.
+Ontopic Studio's built-in support for this pattern makes it easier to use this pattern, reducing typos and mismatches between values and classes.

 Entity

-A node in the Knowledge Graph.
-An entity is typically identified by an IRI.
+A node in a knowledge graph.
+An entity is usually identified by an IRI.

 Wikidata: Q35120